microsoft/msquic/.github/ISSUE_TEMPLATE/bug_report.md

 Enter a description of what actually happened when reproducing this issue.

 ### Additional details
-Please provide any additional details that you would like to share here.
-You can omit this section if you'd like.
+Please provide any additional details that you would like to share here, if applicable.